WayneBrown/learnwebgl2/_sources/12_advanced_rendering/03_selecting_objects.rst

 The scene is rendered twice.
 The *shader program* used for the first rendering puts a unique identifier into every pixel rendered for each unique model.
 Let's call this *shader program* :code:`selection_program`.
 The second rendering creates the image seen by the user.
-Let's call its *shader program* :code:`visible_program`.
+Let's call this *shader program* :code:`visible_program`.
 Here are the steps to the selection algorithm, assuming that the user has clicked on the canvas location :code:`(mouse_x, mouse_y)`.